 Spaniels Are Doing The Sniffing

-In our latest Pet Hero story, we highlight the work of dogs trained to detect spiked cigarettes.
-And, in the U.K., many of these wonderful dogs are Spaniels.
+In our latest Working Dog Heroes story, we highlight the work of specially trained dogs that detect spiked cigarettes.
+And, in the U.K., it so happens that many of these wonderful dogs are Spaniels.

 The supply and demand for cheap, illicit and extremely harmful tobacco products has reached a new high across the pond.
 However, despite the challenges that law enforcement faces to apprehend the culprits, their job is now a whole lot easier.
-And these sweet-natured canine heroes have made this possible.
+After all, it’s these sweet-natured canine heroes who have made this possible.

-Spaniels, both purebred and crossbred, are being used to detect spiked cigarettes and loose tobacco.
+Both purebred and crossbred, Spaniels are being used to detect spiked cigarettes and loose tobacco.
 In addition, they sniff out legitimate merchandise that is smuggled into the country.